VadimZubchenko/fullstack-open-tehtavat/osa0/Single_Page_App/README.md

     server-->>browser: HTTP 200 OK<br/>[JSON file with all notes inside]
     deactivate server

-    Note left of browser: JavaScript code sets the event handler in the form<br/>and waits for the Save button to be pressed Note right of client: The client fills the form<br/>with a new note and clicks the Save button
+    Note left of browser: The JavaScript code draws received notes on an HTML page Note left of browser: The JavaScript code sets the event handler in the form<br/>and waits for the Save button to be pressed
+    Note right of client: The client fills the form<br/>with a new note and clicks the Save button

     client->>browser: Fill Form
     client->>browser: Click Save button
-    Note left of browser: JavaScript code fetches the new note from<br/>the input field of the form and adds it into array Note left of browser: JavaScript code redraws notes on an HTML page Note left of browser: JavaScript code sends the new note in JSON format browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    Note left of browser: The JavaScript code fetches the new note from the form,<br/>put it into local array, clear the form field
+    Note left of browser: The JavaScript code redraws notes on an HTML page Note left of browser: The JavaScript code sends the new note in JSON format browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server
     Note right of browser: Send the new note attached as JSON file.
-    Note right of server: Put the new note into array. server-->>browser: HTTP 201 Created<br/>{"message":"note created"}
+    Note right of server: Put the new note into array server-->>browser: HTTP 201 Created<br/>{"message":"note created"}
     deactivate server